Klasmart-Engineering/klasmart-nodejs-logger/readme.md

 * NEW_RELIC: JSON logs enhanced with the Winston New Relic log extender.
 When configured to NEW_RELIC a LogDeliveryAgent will be configured that will attempt to send logs written to winston and through stdout and stderr to New Relic.
 This is the recommended setting for deployed apps that are configured to use New Relic.
 Note: This setting will fall back to JSON if there is insufficient configuration for New Relic (lacking NEW_RELIC_LICENSE_KEY or NEW_RELIC_APP_NAME).

 LOG_LEVEL - One of: [silly, debug, verbose, http, info, warn, error].
 Default: debug.
 Configures minimum log level for the application.
 Logger instances that are not provided specific log levels will log to this application default.
-The value is a mimimum.
+The value is a minimum.
 Logs at the specified level and above will be written and log statements below this level will not be written.

 LEVEL - Alternative to LOG_LEVEL provided for convenience when migrating from the `debug` logging library.
 If both LOG_LEVEL and LEVEL are defined, then the value of LOG_LEVEL will be used.